-Summer lacrosse tournaments have slowly come to a close as current college students head back to campus and graduates stop taking as much vacation time.
+Summer tournament series have slowly come to a close as current college students head back to campus and graduates stop taking as much vacation time.
 Sure, Hawaii, Jamaica and other tourneys are still coming down the pipeline over the fall and winter, but the busiest part of the big tournament schedule is wrapping up.

 Over the last 2 or 3 weekends well-known and long-running tournaments like the Ocean City Classic and Lake Placid have come and gone, and they’ve received decent coverage on various lax websites.
 Lacrosse All Stars is taking a different path in this post: we’re going to talk about a different kind of tournament, one with a different end goal.

 The idea behind the Citylax Summer Shootout wasn’t to see who the best team was, nor was it to play as many games as possible.
 The idea was to get out to the Hamptons, play a little lacrosse and raise some money for a really good, 100% lacrosse-related cause: Citylax.
 In the end, all three goals were accomplished and the first year event went off without a hitch.

 Citylax is a not-for-profit located in NYC that is trying to grow the game of lacrosse in the City of New York, focusing on spreading the game at the public school level.
 In only 5 years, at least 6 new high schools have not only picked up the sport but also progressed from club teams to full-fledged varsity programs.